 When you’re running your own business, fellow entrepreneurs are more than happy to give you advice and tell you stories about best marketing practices and the nightmare that is tax season.
 Business owners will also comfort you with stories of how long it took for their website to go live and how they aren’t even on speaking terms with their web designer anymore.

-- ⅓ cup raw cashews, soaked in water overnight then drained
+- ⅓ cup raw cashews, soaked in water for at least 30 minutes, then drained

 - 1 medjool date, pitted